 For patients with badly broken, decayed, or missing teeth, Dr. Amy Creech-Gionis and her Associates can provide custom dental crowns.
-Our office in Tampa, FL, uses advanced techniques and state-of-the-art imaging to create crowns that feel comfortable and blend in seamlessly with your smile.
+Our offices in Tampa, FL, uses advanced techniques and state-of-the-art imaging to create crowns that feel comfortable and blend in seamlessly with your smile.
 Crowns are both aesthetic and functional and are created using lifelike, durable porcelain or zirconia.
 Along with traditional crowns, Dr. Creech-Gionis can place and restore implant-supported crowns from start to finish.
 With proper care and regular visits to our office, you can enjoy the benefits of dental crowns for up to 10 years or more.
 Visit our Westchase or Carrollwood location today to find out whether ac dental crown is right for you.

 Uses for a Dental Crown

 Dental crowns are an impressive restorative option because they can restore form and function to your smile all at once.
 In general, a crown can help address:

 - Weakened teeth